mikegcoleman/hybrid-workshop/pwd_readme.md

 12. Click `Create` near the bottom right of the screen.

 After a few seconds you should see a green dot next to your service name.
-Once you see you green dot you can  point your web browser to `http://<UCP Host Name>:8088` to see your running website.
+Once you see you green dot you can  point your web browser to `http://<UCP Host Name>:8088` to see your running website  (it may take a minute or so after the dot turns green for the service to be fully available).

 > **Note**: You want to go to `http://` not `https://`